Boston: Indigenous era

 Before European colonization, the region surrounding present-day Boston was inhabited by the Massachusett people, who established small, seasonal communities in present-day Boston.
-In 1630, settlers led by John Winthrop arrived, and found Shawmut Peninsula nearly empty of Native people.
+In 1630, settlers led by John Winthrop arrived and found Shawmut Peninsula nearly empty of Native people.
 Most had died of European diseases borne by earlier settlers and traders.
 Archaeological excavations have unearthed one of the oldest fishweirs in New England, located on Boylston Street, which Native people constructed as early as 7,000 years before European arrival in the Western Hemisphere.

 European settlement

 The first European to live in what would become Boston was a University of Cambridge-educated Anglican cleric named William Blaxton.
 He was most directly responsible for the foundation of Boston by Puritan colonists in 1630, after Blaxton invited one of their leaders, Isaac Johnson, to cross Back Bay from the failing colony of Charlestown and share the peninsula with him.
 In September 1630 Puritans made the crossing to present-day Boston.

-Puritan influence on Boston began even before the settlement was founded with the 1629 Cambridge Agreement, which was created the Massachusetts Bay Colony and signed by the colony's first governor, John Winthrop.
+Puritan influence on Boston began even before the settlement was founded with the 1629 Cambridge Agreement, which created the Massachusetts Bay Colony and was signed by the colony's first governor, John Winthrop.
 Puritan ethics and their focus on education also influenced the city's early history.
 In 1635, America's first public school, Boston Latin School, was founded in Boston.

 Boston was the largest town in the Thirteen Colonies until Philadelphia outgrew it in the mid-18th century.
 Boston's oceanfront location made it a lively port, and the town engaged in shipping and fishing during the colonial era.
 Boston was a primary stop on the Caribbean trade route and imported large amounts of molasses, which led to the creation of Boston baked beans.

 Boston's economy stagnated in the decades prior to the American Revolution.
 By the mid-18th century, New York City and Philadelphia both surpassed Boston in wealth.
 During this period, Boston encountered financial difficulties even as other New England cities were growing rapidly.